sonofmom/freebsd_ton_guide/freebsd_ton_installation.md

 ## Step b: Enable dht server control via daemontools
 ### Create service directory
-> sudo mkdir /var/service/newton-testnet-dht
+> sudo mkdir /var/service/.newton-testnet-dht

+Note that we are prefixing the directory name with a dot, this makes service directory invisible to svscan.

 ### Disable auto-start of the service
-> sudo touch /var/service/newton-testnet-dht/down
+> sudo touch /var/service/.newton-testnet-dht/down

-### Create run script
+### Fetch and edit run script
-Download the [run](./support/service/newton-testnet-dht/run) file and place it into `/var/service/newton-testnet-dht` directory.
-It should be executable.
+Download the [run](./support/service/newton-testnet-dht/run) file into `/var/service/newton-testnet-dht` directory and make it executable.

+> sudo fetch https://raw.githubusercontent.com/sonofmom/freebsd_ton_guide/master/support/service/newton-testnet-dht/run -o /var/service/.newton-testnet-dht/run\
+sudo chmod 755 /var/service/.newton-testnet-dht/run

 **Make sure you review the file content and adjust the variables to your dht server configuration.**

 ### Test run script
-> sudo /var/service/newton-testnet-dht/run
+> sudo -u tond /var/service/.newton-testnet-dht/run

 If all is correct then the dht server will start as foreground process.
 If not, please review your instance *log files*

-### Restart svscan
+### Make service visible to svscan
-> sudo service svscan restart
+> sudo mv /var/service/.newton-testnet-dht /var/service/newton-testnet-dht

 ### Test if service can be started using svscan
-> sudo svc -u /var/service/newton-testnet-dht\
+> sudo svc -u /var/service/newton-testnet-dht

+Now wait 2-3 seconds and issue

-sudo svstat /var/service/newton-testnet-dht
+> sudo svstat /var/service/newton-testnet-dht

-If all went OK then you should see following message: `/var/service/newton-testnet-dht: up (pid 65713) 1 seconds, normally down` where pid and seconds will be different on your system of course.
+If all went OK then you should see following message: `/var/service/newton-testnet-dht: up (pid 65713) 3 seconds, normally down` where pid and seconds will be different on your system of course.

 ### Enable automatic start of service
 > sudo rm /var/service/newton-testnet-dht/down